-Some (perhaps, many) Christians believe that when they trust in Jesus Christ for eternal salvation they no longer are subject to the Old Testament laws (i.e., the Law).
-It is likely that this belief is based primarily upon their interpretation of two particular New Testament passages that indicate Christians are dead to the Law or have died to the Law.
-Another two New Testament passages use different terminology, but may seem to have the same inference.
-This article will focus on these four scripture passages.
+At least some and, perhaps, many Christians believe that when they trust in Jesus Christ for eternal salvation, they no longer are subject to Old Testament laws (aka, the Law).
+It is likely that this belief is based primarily upon their interpretation of two particular New Testament scriptures that indicate Christians are dead to the Law or have died to the Law.
+Another two New Testament scriptures use different terminology, but seem to have the same inference.
+This article will focus on these four scriptures.

 [Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible, unless indicated otherwise.]